MicrosoftDocs/microsoft-community-training/microsoft-community-training/content-management/create-content/create-course-category/content-marketplace.md

 A list of courses currently available in Microsoft Digital Content section can be found [here](https://github.com/MicrosoftDocs/microsoft-community-training/files/8229076/MS_Digitalcontent_Courselist_Feb2022.csv).

 > [!NOTE]
-> Office 365 courses are added in marketplace as lessons with external links mapping to the relevant tutorial video, to have them play inline with MCT you need to [**embed the domain**](../../../settings/configurations-on-the-training-platform.md#allow-external-video-embedding-into-ct) `microsoft.com` in the [**app settings**](../../../settings/configurations-on-the-training-platform.md#steps-to-set-the-configurations-on-the-platform).
+> Office 365 courses are added in marketplace as lessons with external links mapping to the relevant tutorial video, to have them play inline with CT you need to [**embed the domain**](../../../settings/configurations-on-the-training-platform.md#allow-external-video-embedding-into-ct) `microsoft.com` in the [**app settings**](../../../settings/configurations-on-the-training-platform.md#steps-to-set-the-configurations-on-the-platform).

 **Next Steps:**